atl-jugheads/jupyter-day-atlanta-ii/readme.md

 > [John Patanian](https://github.com/JPatanian) - _Principal Data Scientist_  @ **General Electric**

-Data science projects, especially those intended for production deployments, are often segmented into a ad-hoc discovery phase and production phase more akin to traditional software development.
+Data science projects, especially those intended for production deployments, are often segmented into an ad-hoc discovery phase and production phase more akin to traditional software development.

 Within a group of data scientists, for collaboration purposes there are many benefits to using a standardized project structure, such as ease of review and the ability to automate and standardize model deployment.

 This presentation will demonstrate the use of Jupyter notebooks as part of a templatized, reproducible, and deployable workflow.
-Participants will learn to use the Cookiecutter templating framework, how to templatize notebooks and deployment artifacts through demonstration of amachine learning model development pipeline involving notebooks, GitHub and Docker.
+Participants will learn to use the Cookiecutter templating framework, how to templatize notebooks and deployment artifacts through demonstration of a machine learning model development pipeline involving notebooks, GitHub and Docker.

 ## Journey Upstream: An Oral History of Jupyter